 New industry standards on successful colostrum management

-More and more attention is put towards successful raising of dairy heifers not only on farm but also in research.
+More and more attention is put towards the successful raising of dairy heifers not only on farms but also in research.
 One of the most important parts of dairy heifer raising is colostrum management.
 Transfer of passive immunity via the colostrum is essential to ensure a healthy and well-performing calf.

-Already in 1983 the limit of successful passive transfer was set to 10 gram of IgG per liter of serum, tested within 1 to 7 days of age.
-This limit has become the industry standard to measure the effectiveness of the colostrum management on farm.
-Multiple studies have shown that this cut off point is valid for predicting the mortality of calves.
+Already in 1983, the limit of successful passive transfer was set to 10 grams of IgG per litre of serum, tested within 1 to 7 days of age.
+This limit has become the industry standard to measure the effectiveness of colostrum management on farms.
+Multiple studies have shown that this cut-off point is valid for predicting the mortality of calves.
 Calves with an IgG level below 10 g/L have a higher chance to be lost before calving compared to calves with a higher level of circulating IgG.
 In the article of Lombard et al. (2020) a group of renowned calf researchers and specialists propose

 They noticed a clear reduced mortality rate when calves were categorised as Poor vs. Fair but also a lower mortality rate was seen in Fair vs. Good.
-Also morbidity rates improved with increasing IgG levels.
+Also, morbidity rates improved with increasing IgG levels.
 Even between the categories Good and Excellent, a significantly lower morbidity rate was seen.
-These analyses show that there is a lot to gain when a four category system is used, as compared to simply one cut-off point, to evaluate colostrum management and to strive to excellence when it comes to your colostrum management.
-At a herd level they proposed, as a standard, that more than 40% of the calves should be in the Excellent category, 30% in Good, 20% in Fair and only less than 10% in Poor.
+These analyses show that there is a lot to gain when a four-category system is used, as compared to simply one cut-off point, to evaluate colostrum management and to strive for excellence when it comes to your colostrum management.
+At a herd level, they proposed, as a standard, that more than 40% of the calves should be in the Excellent category, 30% in Good, 20% in Fair and only less than 10% in Poor.